Unlabeled sample compression schemes and corner peelings for ample and maximum classes: Corner Peelings and Partial Shellings

-To show (1)$\Rightarrow$(2), let $C_<$ be an ample order of $C$.
+To show (1)$\Rightarrow$(2), let $C_<$ be an ample ordering of $C$.
 We assert that each $c_i$ is a corner of~$C_i$.
 Indeed, since $C_{i-1}$ is ample and $c_i\notin C_{i-1}$, by Item (i) in Lemma~\ref{ample_bis} the cube $F[c_i]$, defined with respect to $C_{i-1}$, is included in $C_i$.
 Thus, $c_i$ belongs to a unique maximal cube $F[c_i]$ of $C_i$, i.e., $c_i$ is a corner of $C_i$.
-To prove (3)$\Rightarrow$(1), let $C_<$ be isometric.
-The ampleness of each $C_i$ follows by induction from Item (iii) of Lemma~\ref{ample_bis}. \end{proof}
+To prove (3)$\Rightarrow$(1), let $C_<$ be an isometric ordering.
+The ampleness of each $C_i$ follows by induction from Item (ii) of Lemma~\ref{ample_bis}. \end{proof}